fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-12.js %}

 Click [here](http://jsfiddle.net/fusioncharts/56cXa/) to edit the above chart.

-## Configure the pivot fill color with a gradient fill mix
+## Configure the Pivot Fill Color with a Gradient Fill Mix

 The `pivotFillColor` attribute fills the pivot with a single solid color.
 However, you can also fill the pivot with a gradient fill, by using the attributes given below: